libbyshoop/comm-avoiding-cuts-cc/README.md

 Our setup was done on a cluster of 10 Odroid C2 nodes, all with ARM processors and running Ubuntu Mate 16.04.
 Steps may differ depending on your system.

 We used an nfs mounted file system so that we could compile the code once on the head node and it could seen by all nodes.
+This is a much easier way to run MPI code.
+See notes below about setting up an NFS mounted pen drive or disk drive.

 ## Absolutely Necessary:
 - MPICH